 2. Change in their Feeding Behavior and Injuries

 When whale sharks naturally feed in the wild, they glide in the waters with their huge mouth open and suck in large amounts of water to filter planktons with their gills.
-Scientists and marine biologists observed that such natural feeding behavior is almost non-existent in the whale sharks found in Oslob.
+Scientists and marine biologists say such natural feeding behavior is almost non-existent in the whale sharks in Oslob.
 Instead, they exhibit a vertical feeding position, passive feeding and surface feeding behaviors which are quite unnatural.

 The most dangerous aspect of feeding practices in Oslob is that the whale sharks have learned to associate food with boats and so they immediately approach boats and beg for food, which puts them in great danger especially outside the feeding zone.
 The whales are unable to differentiate between a feeder boat (in the interaction area), and a motorized boat outside the activity zone.
 They have grown so accustomed to the boats that they are not afraid anymore regardless if the boats are motorized or paddled.

 Researchers have observed that whale sharks in Oslob approach and bump motorized boats outside the interaction area in their search for their usual provisioned food.
 As a result, they often obtain a series of wounds and injuries caused by the propellers as evident in their scars.